 Laurie is a Partner in our Family Law Group, acting in disputes involving high incomes, significant property, and custody and access issues.
 Laurie is results-oriented, using her practical and creative skills to find the most appropriate resolution for each client’s specific needs.
 Laurie appears in courts at both the trial and appellate levels, and makes effective use of both mediation and arbitration for her clients.

-Laurie is a frequent contributor to the Financial Post and writes a regular column on current family law issues.
-Links to her columns in the Financial Post can be found here.
+Laurie is a frequent contributor to the National Post and writes a regular column on current family law issues.
+Links to her columns in the National Post can be found here.

 Between 2010 and 2012, Laurie was elected as the 63rd Treasurer (President) of the Law Society of Upper Canada, the regulator governing all lawyers and paralegals in Ontario.
 She was only the third woman since the founding of the Law Society in 1797 to hold this office.
 Throughout her time as an elected bencher (director) of the Law Society of Upper Canada (2003-2012), Laurie was engaged in specific projects affecting legal education in Canada, and in advancing women lawyers within the profession.
 For much of this time, Laurie co-chaired the Justicia Project, aimed at advancing women lawyers within the profession, a project that has now been adopted by a number of other provincial law societies.